 Four people in ski gear stand in the snow looking down from a mountain

 Coined the ‘steepest and deepest,’ Alpental is known for providing some of the steepest expert runs in the state.
 Summit West offers beginner-friendly learning terrain ideal for families or novices.
-Generally considered the most popular of the areas, Summit Central boasts a variety of lifts and terrain and a fun après ski environment to relax with a hot cocoa or whiskey after a day on the slopes.
+Generally considered the most popular of the areas, Summit Central boasts a variety of lifts and terrain and a fun après ski environment to relax with hot cocoa or whiskey after a day on the slopes.
 Those looking for advanced tracks, fewer crowds, and easy access to adjacent Nordic track and snowshoe areas should head to Summit East.

-Related: A Winter Getaway in the Cascade Mountains
+Also See: Winter Getaway in the Cascade Mountains

 49° North

-Featuring 82 trails, terrain parks, seven lifts, and a total vertical drop of 1,851 feet, 49 ° North is one of the most reliable resorts for intermediate skiers and snowboarders while still offering quality options for both beginners and experts.
-Located about an hour north of Spokane, the resort is known for beautiful glades, fantastic terrain, and high-quality grooming.
-The resort also offers ski and stay packages with nearly a dozen surrounding properties ranging from motels and inns to cabins to full-service mountain lodges.
+Featuring 88 marked trails, seven lifts, and a total vertical drop of 1,871 feet, 49 ° North is one of the most reliable resorts for intermediate skiers and snowboarders while still offering quality options for beginners and experts.
+Located about an hour north of Spokane in Chewelah, the resort is known for beautiful glades, fantastic terrain, and high-quality grooming on the state’s east side.

 A person in a red jacket downhill skiing at Mt.
 Spokane

-Skiing at Mt.
-Spokane Ski & Snowboard Park. | Photo Courtesy of Mt.
+Photo Courtesy of Mt.
 Spokane

 Mt.
 Spokane features two day-use lodges along with the historic Vista House at the summit offering fantastic views.
 The main lodge (Lodge 2) is open on all operating ski days and offers visitors ticketing, rentals, and a variety of food options, while Lodge 1 and the Vista House offer services on weekends and holidays.